bakape/shamichan/README.md

 ###Linux only
 * make creates a Go workspace in the `.build` subdirectory.
-If you don't have a proper Go worksapce set up, you can simply `export GOPATH=$(pwd)/.build` to temporarily assign `.build` as your Go workspace in the current shell.
+If you don't have a proper Go workspace set up, you can simply `export GOPATH=$(pwd)/.build` to temporarily assign `.build` as your Go workspace in the current shell.
 This will allow you to use native go commands such as `go test` and `go build`.

 ## Documentation
-* docs/nginx.config.example - ngingx configuration example
+* docs/nginx.config.example - nginx configuration example